jakewalsh90/Terraform-Azure/README.md

 ### 17. **Cost Optimisation Example Lab**
 *This environment creates a sample version of my Single Region Azure BaseLab V2, but with many unused resources (Disks, Public IPs, etc.) to allow cost management tooling to pick these up and recommend optimisations as a result.
 It is not recommended to use this environment for anything other than demonstrating cost management tooling.* **See: [Cost-Optimisation-Example-Lab](https://github.com/jakewalsh90/Terraform-Azure/tree/main/Cost-Optimization-Example-Lab)**

-### 18. **Terraform Cloud Demo Lab**
+### 18. **Core Environment Demo Lab**
-*This environment creates a simple Azure environment, with the necessary provider.tf and variables.tf configuration to deploy using Terraform Cloud.* **See: [Terraform-Cloud-Demo-Lab](https://github.com/jakewalsh90/Terraform-Azure/tree/main/Terraform-Cloud-Demo-Lab)**
+*This environment creates a simple Azure environment designed to be ready to deploy with Terraform Cloud, with the necessary provider.tf and variables.tf configuration to deploy using Terraform Cloud.
+This lab is based around Azure Virtual WAN, Firewall, and many more services - and can be quickly deployed to numerous regions with an integrated Virtual WAN Topology.* **See: [Core-Environment-DemoLab-v1](https://github.com/jakewalsh90/Terraform-Azure/tree/main/Core-Environment-DemoLab-v1)**